vite7/cordova-vk/README.md

 # Cordova VK social network plugin
-cordova/phonegap adapter for vksdk.
-This plogin is fork fixed with latest VK SDK.
+cordova/phonegap adapter for vksdk. iOS 9 compatible

 You can use this plugin to authenticate user via VK application rather than via webview.
 It makes use of official VkSDKs for iOS and Android.
 This project is based on another github project https://github.com/DrMoriarty/cordova-social-vk .
 But Api was made a bit more generic to fit our needs.